chamithlkml/wcmc-tech-test/README.md

 - `docker exec -it app sh` to login to the docker container
 - `cd express-app`
+- `npm run load` to load json data from country-metrics.json to Database in `features/activity-3.1`
 - `npm run dev`

 ### Start react-app